vasilmao/SimpleChat/README.md

 --master: run as master
 -p port : specify port (default is 1234)
 -h ip address : specify ip address (for client, not for master)

+## commands
+\exit - exit
+\history - print all history

+## file history mode
+if you are running master and client from same directory, they are using same file, it may cause some errors and wrong history